 BenRiach 1970 (Pedro Ximenez cask 1035)

 Tasting notes by Ruben Luyten - Posted in BenRiach

 Another Pedro Ximenez finish, but unpeated this time.
 The BenRiach 1970 cask 1035 is over 38 years old and boasts a wonderful colour.

 BenRiach 38 yo 1970 (49,1%, OB 2009, Pedro Ximenez finish, cask #1035, 250 btl.)

 Nose: Dried fruits (raisins, dates) but lush fruits at the same time (blackcurrants, blueberries).
-It’s much fresher than you would expect.
+It’s much fresher than I expected.
 There are even the wonderful hints of exotic fruits (tangerines, pineapple) that you find in other 1970’s BenRiach and which makes this the perfect fruit basket.
 Some bourbon-like elements as well: pine resin with a hint of mint.
 Lovely wood polish.
-Cocoa and espresso in the background.
+Cocoa, tobacco and espresso in the background.
 Now this is what I call complexity!
 Mouth: roasted coffee beans and milk chocolate.
 Dried figs. Hints of tobacco.
 Rather smokey for an unpeated bottling.
 The sherry is not the usual nutty or syrupy type.
-It’s rather winey, like a Shiraz or some Tempranillo but it works very well.
+It’s rather winey, like some Tempranillo but it works very well, I think.
 A little toffee.
 Hints of redcurrant marmalade in the aftertaste.
-Finish: dark chocolate with spices.
+Finish: dark chocolate with spices and teas.
 Very long.

 This is head-shaking stuff.
 It’s totally different from all other sherry bottlings and simply excellent.
 I would buy cases if not for the price: around € 280.